New Imperial 1917 8HP 1000cc 2 cyl sv 2806

 However, the Russians had their own internal problems, with civil unrest which eventually culminated in the February Revolution of 1917.

 In the ensuing chaos, the orders for military machines were never completed, and the bikes remained with the makers.

 After the war, the majority of the military bikes were ‘civilianised’ and sold off to the general public

 The machine we present here is one such machine, still bearing the stamp ‘War Product’ near the serial number on the engine.

-This Model 11 was restored during the eighties and has been used regularly since in vintage runs.
+This 8hp model was restored during the eighties and has been used regularly since in vintage runs.